Marathon Oil MARATHON Bond

 Pair Trading with Marathon Oil

 One of the main advantages of trading using pair correlations is that every trade hedges away some risk.
 Because there are two separate transactions required, even if Marathon Oil position performs unexpectedly, the other equity can make up some of the losses.
 Pair trading also minimizes risk from directional movements in the market.
-For example, if an entire industry or sector drops because of unexpected headlines, the short position in Marathon Oil will appreciate offsetting losses from the drop in the long position's value.Moving together with Marathon Stock
+For example, if an entire industry or sector drops because of unexpected headlines, the short position in Marathon Oil will appreciate offsetting losses from the drop in the long position's value.Moving against Marathon Stock

 The ability to find closely correlated positions to Marathon Oil could be a great tool in your tax-loss harvesting strategies, allowing investors a quick way to find a similar-enough asset to replace Marathon Oil when you sell it.
 If you don't do this, your portfolio allocation will be skewed against your target asset allocation.
 So, investors can't just sell and buy back Marathon Oil - that would be a violation of the tax code under the "wash sale" rule, and this is why you need to find a similar enough asset and use the proceeds from selling Marathon Oil to buy it.